Visas and immigration

 Some undergraduates and many postgraduates bring their families with them to Manchester for the duration of their study.

-- aren't an EU/EEA national, and;
+- aren't an EU/EEA national or other exempt nationality, and;

-If you have indefinite leave to remain in the UK or you're the family member of an EEA national you don't require ATAS clearance.
+If you have indefinite leave to remain in the UK or you're the family member of an EEA national, you don't require ATAS clearance.

 The ATAS team will sometimes email applicants for additional information.
 Remember to check your email account regularly and respond promptly with the requested details.

-Further information regarding ATAS certificates can be found on our student support pages.
+Further information regarding ATAS certificates can be found on our Student Support pages.